SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

     driver: bridge
 ```

-**Version:**  `version: '3.7'` specifies the version of the Docker Compose specification used.
+`version: '3.7'` specifies the version of the Docker Compose specification used.
 This version indicates that the script supports features introduced in Docker Compose 3.7.

-**Services:** `services:` defines the individual services that make up the application.
+`services:` defines the individual services that make up the application.

 #### Web Service
 - **`web:`:** defines a service named "web."